myksb1223/notes/Synchronize timetables & subjects.md

 ### Server
 Users make many schedules relate with their semesters. users also listen classes.
 So legacy server database table has users, timetables, subjects, enrollments.

-In Legacy server, create subjects, create enrollments, delete enrollments function have been divided.
+In Legacy server, create subjects, create enrollments and delete enrollments function have been divided.
 But now all functions is integrated.

 #### Legacy
 ```ruby